 An isolated clearing in the forest.
 Formerly the home to a Manson like cult until they turned on themselves in a bloody massacre.
-However, as the researchers for a mysterious corporation soon find out before the cult there were others that dwelt there.
-And, as the title of Philip Gelatt’s (THE BLEEDING HOUSE) new film states, THEY REMAIN.
+However, as the researchers for a mysterious corporation soon find out that before the cult there were others that dwelt there.
+And, as the title of Philip Gelatt’s (THE BLEEDING HOUSE, The Spine of the Night) new film states, THEY REMAIN.

 Based on the short story “–30–” by Laird Barron THEY REMAIN is the story of two corporate researchers, Keith (William Jackson Harper) and Jessica (Rebecca Henderson) assigned to figure out what is causing animals to act strangely in this location.
 They’ve worked together before and been partners of a more personal variety as well and it shows in their reactions to each other.